kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/score-keep-app/01-basic-crud/06-db-planning.md

 This will give us an array of numbers `[0, 1, 2]` (_not objects_) and this is because of how we used `.map()`

 * We take the object and we return whatever we want to replace that object with (_in the above case we got the individual number and subtracted 1_)
-* We could have returned an object to keep an array of objects or we could return some JSX
+* We could have returned an object to keep an array of objects
+* Or we could return some JSX

 ```
 const renderPlayers = function(playersList) {